juneedahamed/svnj.vim/README.md

 #svnj.vim

-#NOTE:  New and Improved version of the script with support for svn GIT, HG and BZR is now available at https://github.com/juneedahamed/vc.vim
+#NOTE:  New and Improved version of the script with support for SVN, GIT, HG and BZR is now available at https://github.com/juneedahamed/vc.vim

 Users of svnj.vim just need to change the .vimrc settings from svnj_ to vc_ after cloning the new script

 VIM (VIM 7 and up) plugin for subversion (svn)
 Support for browsing the repository, working copy, bookmarks.